frggycc/building-access-control-system/README.md

 You can also refer to the following tutorials:
 * [Reading and Writing RFID Cards with Raspberry Pi](https://admantium.medium.com/reading-and-writing-rfid-cards-with-raspberry-pi-eaf042617c61)
 * [Raspberry Pi RFID Tutorial](https://www.sunfounder.com/blogs/news/raspberry-pi-rfid-tutorial-setup-wiring-and-projects-for-beginners?srsltid=AfmBOooPJaidPO0oPqtZhli71AXHEjwFSrdDTy92xi4zjuhLcQMW8f5F)

+### NOTE: As you follow through the tutorial, keep track of the ARNs as we implement each service
 ---
 # AWS Account and IAM Admin User
 ## Create an AWS Account